coder/docs/admin/environment-management/cvms.md

 ## Setting Up Your Cluster

-The following sections show how you can set up your K8 clusters hosted by Google and Amazon to support CVMs.
+The following sections show how you can set up your K8 clusters hosted by Google, Azure, and Amazon to support CVMs.

 ### Google Cloud Platform w/ GKE